wulfsberg/angular-material-kickstart/README.md

 i.e. add the `i18n` block to the project definition, and the `"localize": ["da"]` option to the `architect/build/options` which serve as the default for all configurations.
-This sets up a Danish build profile which has no actual translation file, and does not modify the `baseHref`, and we use this localization profile as the default for all builds.
+This sets up a Danish build profile which has no actual translation file, and does not modify the `baseHref`.
 (Be aware that the output folder of the compiled files will still include the locale name, e.g. `dist/da`, so copy the files from this deeper level when you deploy them).